jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 to play a bunch of songs.
 Then
 refining with scale practice.
-And then
+And then start over,
-start over and make some more music.
+making more music.
 Repeat, for life.

 ### Playing by ear